CollinPoetoehena/DevOpsCourse_Project/infrastructure/docs/Credentials.md

 export $(grep -v '^#' .env | xargs)
 # However, this did not filter that out (what the new above command does), which caused Terraform to fail authentication with AWS.
 ```

+### AWS Access keys
+To create an access key, follow these steps:
+1. In the AWS Management Console, select IAM
+2. Go to Users and select a user by clicking on their username
+3. Select Security credentials tab
+4. Scroll to the Access keys section
+5. If you don’t have one, click Create access key
+6. Copy AWS Access Key ID and AWS Secret Access Key (You won’t be able to see the secret key again after closing this page!)